We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aloe vera and lemon juice face mask

 A face mask with aloe vera and lemon juice will give your face a refreshed and invigorated look while it cleans your pores and kills some of the bacteria that might be causing your acne.
-Some clinical trials have shown fruit acids, like those contained in lemon juice, are effective cleansers for treating acne.

 For this mask, use pure aloe vera as the base, adding about 1/4 teaspoon of lemon juice to 2 tablespoons of aloe vera.
 If you need more to apply this mask evenly across your skin, make sure you maintain a lemon juice to aloe ratio of about 8 to 1 so that you don’t irritate or overwhelm your skin with the acidity of the citrus.
 Leave the mixture on your skin for 5 to 10 minutes before rinsing off completely.